 What is the Place Standard?

 The Place Standard tool provides a simple framework to structure conversations about place.
 It allows you to think about its physical elements (for example its buildings, spaces, and transport links) as well as the social aspects (for example whether people feel they have a say in decision making).
 This short video introduces the Place Standard.

 The tool provides prompts for discussions, allowing you to consider all the elements of a place in a methodical way.
 It pinpoints the assets of a place as well as areas where a place could improve.

 How the tool works

 The tool asks 14 questions about the physical and social elements of a place.
-Questions relate to themes, which can be seen around the outer rim of the diagram above.
+Questions relate to themes, and can be seen around the outer rim of the diagram above.
 Participants answer by scoring from 1 to 7, where 1 means there is a lot of room for improvement and 7 means there is very little room for improvement.

-Results are plotted on the diagram: points closer to the centre represent those areas most in need of improvement while those towards the edge are strengths.
-This output is used to define priorities and actions for local improvements.
+Results are then plotted on the diagram: points closer to the centre represent those areas most in need of improvement while those towards the edge are strengths.
+Then this output is used to define priorities and actions for local improvements.

 Who uses the Place Standard?